0no-co/wonka/docs/basics/architecture.md

 In asynchronous streams the `Pull` signal is of course a no-op.
 It won't do anything since we can't ask for asynchronous values.

-## Differences to Callbags
+## Comparison to Callbags

-This is the full pattern of Wonka's streams and it's a little different to callbags.
+This is the full pattern of Wonka's streams and it's a little different from callbags.
 These changes have been made to make Wonka's streams typesafe.
 But there's also a small omission that makes Wonka's streams easier to explain.